A Convergent Numerical Algorithm for $\alpha$-Dissipative Solutions of the Hunter-Saxton Equation: Numerical Experiments

 Figure \ref{fig:ex1_convergence_order} displays the numerically computed errors.
 In this case the numerically computed convergence order, which is $\geq 0.99$ for both $u$ and $F$, is greater than the general order of the initial approximation error, see Proposition \ref{prop:prop_projection}.
 We also computed the errors using \eqref{eq:quantity_rhs}, which led to an order of $0.56$.
-This is significantly lower than what we observe in Figure \ref{fig:ex1_convergence_order}.
-Thus, the upper bound in \eqref{eq:convergence_u} is not optimal.
+Thus, the estimate in \eqref{eq:convergence_u} is not optimal for this example.

 \end{example}

 \begin{example}[Cusp initial data] Let $\alpha=\frac25$ and consider the initial data